pedronachtigall/ToxCodAn-Genome/README.md

 Check our [tutorial](https://github.com/pedronachtigall/ToxCodAn-Genome/tree/main/Tutorial) to learn how to use ToxCodAn-Genome.

-Check our [guide](https://github.com/pedronachtigall/ToxCodAn-Genome/tree/main/Guide) to have full details about ToxCodAn-Genome and how to perform toxin annotation in genomes.
+Check our [guide](https://github.com/pedronachtigall/ToxCodAn-Genome/tree/main/Guide) to have full details about running ToxCodAn-Genome and how to perform toxin annotation in genomes.

 # Inputs